kizito9898/IT-Documentation/Powershell/Powershell-Absolute-Fundamentals.md

 ---

-👉 This expanded documentation now covers:

-- Hashtables

-- Functions

-- Ping/Test-Connection

-- Creating, saving, deleting files

-- Best practices (aliases, naming, piping, error handling)

----

-Perfect — here’s your entire note **fully in Markdown format** (no plaintext outside of markdown) so you can copy directly into Obsidian.

-`# PowerShell Notes (Part 2)  ## Hashtable Example ```powershell $fellowshipData = @{     Key1 = "Item1"     Key2 = "Item2" }`

-A **hashtable** in PowerShell stores data as **key-value pairs**.
-Keys must be unique, and you can retrieve values by referencing their keys.

----

 ## Functions in PowerShell

 A **function** in PowerShell is a reusable block of code that you define once and call multiple times.